Quantipy/quantipy/docs/API/sites/release_notes/01_latest.rst

 >>> dataset.batches(main=False, add=True)
 ['batch 4', 'batch 1']

 **New**: On-the-fly rebasing via ``Quantity.normalize(on='y', per_cell=False)``

 Quantipy's engine will now accept another variable's base for (column) percentage computations.
-Furthermore, it is possible to rebase the cell counts to the *cell frequencies of the other variable's cross-tabulation* by setting ``per_cell=True``, i.e. rebase variables with identical categories to their respective per-category results.
+Furthermore, it is possible to rebase the percentages to the *cell frequencies of the other variable's cross-tabulation* by setting ``per_cell=True``, i.e. rebase variables with identical categories to their respective per-category results.
 The following example shows how ``'A1'`` results are serving as cell bases for the percentages of ``'A2'``: